kattebak/typespec-zod-emitter/README.md

 - `output-dir`: Output directory (defaults to emitter output directory)
 - `package-name`: Package name to include in generated file header (optional)
 - `package-version`: Package version to include in generated file header (optional)

+**Note:** When both `package-name` and `package-version` are provided, the emitter will also generate a `package.json` file, allowing the generated schemas to be consumed as an npm package.

 ## Supported TypeSpec Types